-After incorporation, TIF dollars were no longer set aside by the county.
-The Estero Island CRA had funds remaining in its budget after completion of the Times Square project; the county later agreed to transfer unused funds to the town.
-These funds were used to complete the next phase of that project, the improvements to Old San Carlos Boulevard.
+After incorporation However, TIF dollars were are no longer being set aside by the county.
+The Estero Island CRA had funds \$256,534 remaining in its budget after completion of the Times Square project; the county later agreed to town has requested that Lee County transfer unused these funds to the town.
+These funds were used to complete for use in the next phase of that project, the improvements to Old San Carlos Boulevard.

-In place of the county's CRA program, the town decided to establish a Downtown Redevelopment Agency (DRA) which would encompass just the Times Square area down to the Diamondhead Resort (rather than the entire island).
+In place of the county's CRA program, the town decided to establish has considered establishing a Downtown Redevelopment Agency (DRA) which would encompass just the Times Square area down to the Diamondhead Resort (rather than the entire island).
+While lingering issues with the county are being resolved, the town will begin implementing further downtown improvements as spelled out in the Community Design Element.
+Special districts can be established to aid in funding (see discussion below).
 A redevelopment plan was drafted around 1998 to initiate this process, but the incremental increases in ad valorem revenue have apparently never been set aside.

 If the town still wishes to pursue a DRA, it would establish a new tax-increment fund to capture the increases in tax revenues generated after the new district is formed.
+In order to capture the increment for the year beginning January 1998, an ordinance freezing the tax base would have to be adopted by June 30, 1998.
 The town council would create a Redevelopment Trust Fund by ordinance (which must also must provide for funding the remainder of the redevelopment plan).
-However, a small DRA would generate relatively little revenue, even with the funds diverted from Lee County.
-The town can set aside its own revenue through its budgeting process, avoiding the administrative structure of a DRA, if it is willing to forgo the funds that would be diverted from Lee County and any other taxing authorities that are subject to tax increment financing.
+However, a small DRA would generate relatively little revenue, even with the funds diverted from Lee County. if county approval were obtained.
+The town can set aside its own the same revenues through its budgeting process, avoiding the administrative structure of a DRA, if it is willing to forgo the funds that would be diverted from Lee County and any other taxing authorities that are subject to tax increment financing.

-Special Assessments
+Special Assessments Districts

-The town council can establish a special assessment within a defined area of the island to fund maintenance and/or capital improvements there, analogous to a county Municipal Service Benefit Unit.
-A special assessment could fund continuing maintenance of existing and future improvements, or could be used to build specific capital improvements such as underground utilities or sidewalks.
-Special assessments are also ideal for specialized projects such as maintenance dredging of private canals.
+The town council can establish a special assessment district within a defined area of the island to fund maintenance and/or capital improvements there, analogous to a county.
+The council is considering this concept, often called a Municipal Service Taxing or Benefit Unit, for use in the downtown area.
+It A special assessment could fund continuing maintenance of existing and future improvements, or could be used to build specific capital improvements such as underground utilities or sidewalks.
+Special assessments districts are also ideal for specialized projects such as maintenance dredging of private canals.